evergreen-ci/evergreen/docs/Project-Configuration/Project-Commands.md

 ## downstream_expansions.set

 downstream_expansions.set is used by parent patches to pass key-value pairs to child patches.
-This command no-ops for any requesters that are not patch, GitHub merge queue/pull request, or Evergreen legacy commit queue.
+This command only has an effect in manual patches, GitHub merge queue/legacy commit queue, and PRs.
+For all other versions, it will no-op.
 The command takes the key-value pairs written in the file and makes them available to the child patches.
 Note: these parameters will be public and viewable on the child patch's page.